 If the Backup and Restore window is already open, click Manage space instead.

 The following window might take several minutes to appear, depending on the number of backups on the drive.

 In the Space usage summary section, you can see how much disk space currently available backups consume.
 I never recommend messing with System Images - you do want to restore a working Windows.

-Click View backups... in Data file backup section to manage data file backups.
+Click View backups in Data file backup section to manage data file backups.

-Select one or more older backup periods - you can hold down Ctrl key on your keyboard to select multiple periods.
-But do not select all periods available!
+Data file backups are grouped by backup periods - these might be on a day-to-day basis, or include several weeks.
+Select one or more oldest backup periods - you can hold down Ctrl key on your keyboard to select multiple periods.
+Never remove all file backups at once.

 Windows Backup and Restore will confirm deletion.
 Click Delete.